sframe-wg/sframe/draft-ietf-sframe-enc.md

 frames that are sent over SRTP, with some application data included in the RTP header extension.
 Suppose the application also includes this application data in the SFrame metadata, so that the SFU is allowed to read, but not modify the application data.
-A receiver MAY use the application data in the RTP header extension as part of the standard SRTP decryption process, since this is required to recover the SFrame ciphertext carried in the SRTP payload.
+A receiver can use the application data in the RTP header extension as part of the standard SRTP decryption process, since this is required to recover the SFrame ciphertext carried in the SRTP payload.
 However, the receiver MUST NOT use the application data for other purposes before SFrame